-A movie is an electronic signal of moving graphics, pictures, or text used to combine a steady stream of images used for entertainment, education, or other uses.
-This term is often used to describe content that is longer than ten minutes or something you would watch on your TV or at the theater.
-Whereas video is used to describe short clips or files on the Internet, see the video definition for further information and online example.
+A movie is an electronic signal of moving graphics, pictures, or text to create a steady stream of images used for entertainment, education, or other uses.
+This term describes content longer than ten minutes or something you would watch on TV or at the theater.
+Whereas video describes short clips or files on the Internet, see the video definition for further information and online example.

-To play a movie file on your computer you must have a movie player program that supports the video file you're trying to play.
-For example, movie players that work with Windows are Windows Media Player (included with Windows) and VLC (that also works on other platforms).
+To play a movie file on your computer, you must have a movie player program that supports the video file you're trying to play.
+For example, movie players that work with Windows are Windows Media Player (included with Windows) and VLC (VideoLAN client), that also works on other platforms.